KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 # What is Hoisting?

- Hoisting is a Javascript default beheviour, where all the variables and functions delcaration are moved to the top of their containing scope during compilation phase.
+ Hoisting is a Javascript default beheviour, where all the variables and functions delcaration are moved to the top of their containing scope during compilation phase before the actual code execution.
 Even if you declare variables and functions later in your code, JavaScript acts as if you wrote them all at the very beginning of their scope.

- OR

- When any interpreter runs the code then all the variables are re-hoisted to the top of the original scope.
-This method is applicable for declaration not for the initialization of a variable.
-This is known as a javascript Hoisting.

  it's important to note that only the declarations are hoisted, not the initializations or assignments.
  So suppose if you want to try to aceess variable before declareing it